GeertvanGeest/cluster-docs/docs/SLURM_usage/submit_jobs.md

 wait
 ```

 In this example, the `hostname` command will start at the same time as the `sleep` command, and they run in parallel.
+The resources they can use are defined by the options supplied to `sbatch`.
+The total usage of the parallel job steps will never exceed that.

 !!! note "The `wait` command"
     The command `sbatch` closes the job if the terminal is unblocked.
 But that's exactly what we're doing with `&`!
 Therefore we use `wait`.
 This blocks the terminal until all background processes are finished.
 Otherwise `sbatch` will close the job before it is finished.